Md-Arman-Hosen/BasicJs/README.md

 Getters and setters provide a controlled way to access and modify object properties.
 They help in implementing validation, computed properties, and encapsulation without exposing internal data directly.

+# Object Building Practice in JavaScript

+# Understanding Object Composition :
+Instead of relying solely on class-based inheritance, JavaScript encourages object composition, where objects are built by combining smaller, reusable parts.
+This approach improves modularity and flexibility in coding.
+Object building in JavaScript is about balancing flexibility and maintainability.
+Using factory functions, prototypes, and mixins helps create efficient, scalable, and reusable objects while avoiding the pitfalls of deep inheritance chains.

+# Factory Functions for Object Creation
+Factory functions return objects with shared behavior without using classes.
+This is useful for creating multiple instances with similar properties and methods.

+# Prototypes for Efficiency
+Using Object.create() or setting up prototypes ensures that shared methods are not duplicated across instances, optimizing memory usage.

+# Encapsulation for Data Protection
+Encapsulation hides internal details of an object by using closures or private class fields (# syntax).
+This prevents accidental modifications and maintains data integrity.

+# Mixins for Code Reusability
+Mixins allow objects to share functionality without inheritance.
+Methods are copied into objects or prototypes, enabling flexible and reusable code structures.

+# Best Practices in Object Design
+Keep objects small and focused on a single responsibility.
+Use composition over inheritance for greater modularity.
+Apply encapsulation to protect object state.
+Use prototypes to improve performance when sharing methods.